dgroomes/electron-playground/realistic/README.md

 1. Pre-requisite: Node.js
     * I used Node v20
-2. Install dependencies:
+2. Pre-requisite: `build-support`
+    * **Important**: The `build-support` library must be built before you can develop the main application.
+Follow the instructions in the [`build-support` README](build-support/README.md).
+You only need to do this the first time and then any time you change `build-support`.
+Re-install it with the following command.
     * ```shell
+      npm install --save-dev ./build-support/electron-playground_realistic_build-support-1.0.0.tgz
+      ```
+3. Install dependencies
+    * ```shell
       npm install
       ```
-3. Run the app:
+4. Continuously build and run the app
     * ```shell
       npm start
       ```
-4. Package the app:
+5. Make the app distribution
     * ```shell
       npm run make
       ```
   * You will then need to find the `.dmg` file in the `out` directory and install it.

 ## Instructions for React DevTools